pinksheep

 Operated by

-Pick one recurring workflow, describe it, review the plan, and let your agent handle it from there.
+Pick one recurring task, describe it, review the plan, and run it.